|

 Spazio Tadini, Milan,8 - 23 mai 2015

-Curated by Fortunato D'Amico and Mnemoart
+Curated by Fortunato D'Amico

 Tamara et Jean-Pierre Landau, Ilaria Borraccino, Bruno Contensou, Sharon Kivland, Louise Narbo, Tobia Ravà